Vonage/vivid-3/.github/CONTRIBUTING.md

 - Align to Vivid design language

-- Guarantee contribution does not produce WCAG violations (both in design & engineering)
+- Make sure (as much as you can) contribution does not produce WCAG violations (both in design & engineering)

 - Ensure user interaction with changes correspond to all types of users (e.g., keyboard, mouse, touch, assistive technology, etc.)